maply/org-qtmob-material-wrapper/README.md

 6. in your app's main.cpp file, add `engine.addImportPath("qrc:/qml-material/modules");`

 You can customize the qml-material-qrc.qrc file to add/remove components and resources as needed.
-For example, for mobile deployment you might want to omit unused fonts.
+For example, for mobile deployment you might want to omit unused fonts and icons.

 To update qml-material to the latest version, navigate to the submodule's folder (`cd lib/qml-material-qrc`) and run `git submodule update`